Step 6 - Configure the Stylesheet

 1. Click "Add Layer" at the top of the list of layers

-2. Input the id, type, and source as defined in the style.json from Step 3
+2. Input the id, type, and source as defined in the style.json, leave source layer blank:

 3. Input the color, width and dasharray as defined in the style.json from Step 3